 Kathy is Chair of the Hamilton County Public Defender Commission.
 She also serves as President of the Friends to the Indigent who raise money to fund top-notch trial training for public defenders and other appointed counsel in Hamilton County.

 Kathy is the secretary of the Board of Advocates of the Ohio Innocence Project (OIP) at the University of Cincinnati College of Law.
-The OIP has obtained the exoneration of 27 innocent prisoners in Ohio since its founding in 2003.
+The OIP has obtained the exoneration of 28 innocent prisoners in Ohio since its founding in 2003.
 She is also a member and immediate Past-president of the Board of the Holocaust & Humanity Center (formerly the Center for Holocaust & Humanity Education).
-In 2019 HHC will significantly expand its reach into the community by moving to the Cincinnati Union Terminal complex which houses the Cincinnati Museum Center.
+In 2019 HHC significantly expanded its reach into the community.
+It is now located in the Cincinnati Union Terminal complex which houses the Cincinnati Museum Center.
 In this historic point of entry by train for many Holocaust survivors to a new life in Cincinnati, HHC will more than double its exhibit space and be accessible to more than 1.4 million visitors each year.